-On December 11, 2013, the Company acquired substantially all the assets of Allen Brothers, Inc. (and its subsidiaries) based in Chicago, Illiniois.
+On December 11, 2013, the Company's wholly owned subsidiary, Allen Brothers 1893, LLC ("Allen Brothers") acquired substantially all the assets of Allen Brothers, Inc. (and its subsidiaries) based in Chicago, Illiniois.
 Founded in 1893, Allen Brothers is a leading processor and distributor of premium quality meats to nearly 400 of the nation's finest restaurants, hotels, casinos and country clubs.
 In addition, Allen Brothers supplies many of those same high quality products to over 100,000 consumers through a direct mail and e-commerce platform.
-The total purchase price for the business is expected to be approximately \$33,400 (subject to customary working capital adjustments), of which approximately \$23,939 was paid at closing with cash proceeds from the Company's recently completed common stock offering.
-The remaining \$9,500 represents liabilities assumed by the Company and earnout consideration to be paid upon the achievement of certain performance milestones over the next four years.
+The total purchase price for the business is expected to be approximately \$33,139 (subject to customary working capital adjustments), of which approximately \$23,939 was paid at closing with cash proceeds from the Company's September 2013 common stock offering.
+The remaining \$9,200 represents pension withdrawal liabilities of \$2,878 assumed by the Company and contingent earnout consideration present valued at \$6,322, to be paid upon the achievement of certain EBTIDA and revenue milestones over the four-year period following the closing.

 On May 1, 2013, the Company acquired 100% of the equity interests of Qzina Specialty Foods North America Inc. ("Qzina"), a British Columbia, Canada corporation based in Pompano Beach, Florida.
 Founded in 1982, Qzina is a leading supplier of gourmet chocolate, dessert and pastry products dedicated to the pastry professional.
-Qzina currently supplies more than 3,000 products to some of the finest restaurants, bakeries, patisseries, chocolatiers, hotels and cruise lines throughout the U.S. and Canada.
+Qzina currently supplies more than 3,000 products to some of the finest restaurants, bakeries, patisseries, chocolatiers, hotels and cruise lines throughout the United States and Canada.
 The total purchase price for Qzina was approximately \$31,796 at closing, net of \$578 cash (subject to customary post-closing working capital adjustments) and was funded with borrowings under the revolving credit facility portion of our Amended and Restated Credit Agreement.